 Fellows are provided with direct patient care of new and established patients in the inpatient and outpatient settings, with cross training in Internal Medicine and Pediatric Allergy and Immunology.
-Outpatient clinical training is conducted at multiple University of Michigan Allergy Clinics, the Corner Health Center, and the VA Ann Arbor Healthcare System (beginning in 2018).
+Outpatient clinical training is conducted at multiple University of Michigan Allergy Clinics, the Corner Health Center, and the VA Ann Arbor Healthcare System.
 Inpatient clinical training is conducted at the University of Michigan Hospital and spans 12 of the 24 months of the fellowship.
 Fellows are trained on a variety of core allergy procedures, as well as specialized training in nasopharyngoscopy.
 Required clinical electives include:

 - Adult Pulmonary Medicine and Formal Pulmonary Function Testing

 Fellows are provided with a structured research experience resulting in an understanding of basic principles of study design, performance, analysis, and reporting.
 This activity will comprise 6-12 months of the 2-year fellowship.
 During this time, fellows will: